Who attends the Massachusetts Junior Conservation Camp?

 The Massachusetts Junior Conservation Camp is a two week overnight summer camp for girls and boys ages 13 -17.
 The Camp offers a program of conservation education and instruction in outdoor recreation skills.
 It introduces youth to the ethical concepts and knowledge essential to a lifetime of properly enjoying our natural resources and the leisure activities that depend on their careful stewardship.

 We offer one camp session each summer.
-This year’s camp dates are August 5, 2018 – August 17, 2018.
+This year’s camp dates are August 5, 2018 – August 17, 2018 and camp will be held at Moses Scout Reservation, 310 Birch Hill Avenue, Russell MA.
 Campers are expected to attend the entire session in order to receive any certificates earned during the program.

 Are there any scholarships available?